-An internally cut rotor meshes with an externally cut gear idler (driven gear) in these working operation.
+An internally cut rotor meshes with an externally cut gear idler (driven gear) in these working operations.
 To keep liquid from flowing back to the pump’s suction line, a crescent-shaped partition may be used.

 The power is transmitted to the rotor and then passed to the idler gear, which meshes with it.
 A partial vacuum is created when the teeth emerge from the mesh due to an increase in size.
-Under atmospheric air pressure, liquid is squeezed into the vacuum and stays between the teeth of the rotor and idler until the teeth mesh, forcing the liquid out of these spaces and out of the pump.
+Under atmospheric air pressure, the liquid is squeezed into the vacuum and stays between the teeth of the rotor and idler until the teeth mesh, forcing the liquid out of these spaces and out of the pump.

-The teeth of the internal gear and idler gear split at the suction port and mesh again at the discharge port, as seen in the cross sectional view.
+The teeth of the internal gear and idler gear split at the suction port and mesh again at the discharge port, as seen in the cross-sectional view.

 The rotor and idler gears create a shield between the portions in position A, and the idler gear withdraws from the rotor in position B, revealing a suction side gap to be filled with liquid.

-The gaps between the rotor and idler gears are full filled at position C. The rotor and idler gears come together at position D, forcing the liquid outward through the discharge gap.
+The gaps between the rotor and idler gears are fully filled at position C. The rotor and idler gears come together at position D, forcing the liquid outward through the discharge gap.
 The gear pump generally provides liquid at a right angle to the gear axis.

 Advantages of Rotary Gear Pump

 - The design is suitable for a wide range of materials

 - Different fuel and lube oils